Zulia energy collapse: 2018

 In August, the capital of the state of Zulia, Maracaibo, spent up to a week without electricity due to a fire that occurred in the warehouses of an electrical transmission wiring located in the General Rafael Urdaneta Bridge, the main communication channel in that region.
 After the restoration, rationing was applied for four hours a day.

 On 31 August, at dawn, there was an explosion at the Las Tarabas substation that caused the suspension of service in the northern part of the city for more than 18 hours.

 At the end of August, the government again denounced wire theft.

 In September, the capital was again in the dark for more than two days after a reported failure in Sur del Lago de Maracaibo.

 Although the governor of Zulia announced that the electric system was stabilized, multiple sectors of the entity were left without service on 29 September 2018.

 On 24 October 2018, part of the state suffered a blackout that Corpoelec attributed to a fault in the Yaracuy-El Tablazo line, but citizens reported that the failure could be due to the explosion at the Punta Iguana electric substation in Santa Rita, located near the bridge over the lake, which had to be closed.

 On 28 October another breakdown occurred, this time on the Arreaga Central line after the fall of a tree, according to authorities, which caused electrical failures in several sectors of Maracaibo.

 On 23 December, the government reported that there was a new cutting of cables and damage to the towers of the Las Peonias substation, which according to the governor of the entity affected approximately 200MW of the electricity system, causing blackouts in various sectors.

+2020

+According to statements made in April by state Congresswoman Nora Bracho, 92% of residents in Zulia continue to suffer frequent power outages.
+The average duration of the outages is between 6 and 8 hours and only 6% receive water.
+According to the committee of those affected by blackouts in Venezuela, 32,000 power outages occurred in Zulia in 2020.

+2021

+In January, Zulia was the Venezuelan state with the highest number of power outages.
+At least 210 with almost 7 outages per day, according to Aixa López, female President of the Committee of Victims of Blackouts.